-In August of 2018, Mayor Bill de Blasio signed Local Law 147 of 2018, pausing the issuance of new For-Hire Vehicle licenses for one year.
+In August of 2018, Mayor Bill de Blasio signed Local Law 147 of 2018, pausing the issuance of new For-Hire Vehicle (FHV) licenses for one year, with an exemption for wheelchair accessible vehicles (WAVs) and for drivers in lease-to-own agreements.
 The legislation authorized the Taxi and Limousine Commission (TLC) to determine the number of FHV licenses to issue after the expiration of the initial one-year pause.
-In August of 2019, TLC adopted a rule which extended the pause on issuing new FHV licenses for an additional year, continued the exemption for WAVs and lease-to-own agreements and added an exemption for Battery Electric Vehicles (BEVs).
+In August of 2019, TLC adopted a rule which extended the pause on issuing new FHV licenses for an additional year and continued the exemption for WAVs and lease-to-own agreements.
 The rule also requires the TLC to review whether additional licenses, if any, should be issued every six months following the initial one-year extension of the licensing pause.
 These reviews will be conducted every August and every February.
-The results of the review, and the number of licenses to be issued in the next six months, will be posted on the TLC’s website when the review is complete.
-This review will analyze congestion levels, driver pay, License attrition rates, outer borough service, and any other information TLC deems relevant in determining the number of licenses to issue.
+The results of the review, and the number of licenses to be issued in the subsequent six months, will be posted on the TLC’s website when the review is complete.
+This review will analyze congestion levels, driver pay, license attrition rates, outer borough service, the availability and demand for battery electric vehicles and charging infrastructure, and any other information TLC deems relevant in determining the number of licenses to issue.

 Click on the tabs below for more information.